Hypernatremia in Emergency Medicine Clinical Presentation

 Causes

-The most common cause of hypernatremia in elderly or institutionalized patients is lack of free water intake adequate to meet losses.
+The most common cause of hypernatremia in the elderly or institutionalized patients is lack of free water intake to meet losses adequately.
 Thirst is the body's main defense against increased serum tonicity.
 The thirst drive is activated through 2 pathways, one responsive to decreased intravascular volume and the other responsive to even slight increases in serum osmolarity.
 Most patients with an intact thirst mechanism and access to water can prevent the development of hypernatremia.
-Even patients with a defective renal concentrating mechanism (eg, patients with DI who may produce up to 20 L of urine a day) generally can keep up with water losses if they are allowed free access to water.
+Even patients with a defective renal concentrating mechanism (eg, patients with DI who may produce up to 20 L of urine a day) generally can keep up with water losses if they have free access to water.

 Some patients, however, cannot respond to their thirst drive.
 Infants and elderly patients who are debilitated depend on caregivers to provide fluids.
 Similarly, institutionalized patients may have limited access to water secondary to either external or internal constraints (eg, no access to water in their room, they believe the water is poisoned and refuse to drink it).
 Intrinsic water losses cannot be avoided, and some urine must be produced, even if it is maximally concentrated.
 Without access to water, these patients encounter a free water deficit, and their serum sodium level increases.